aiporn/multimodel/README.md

 Fitting just the **hotspot objective**, the model doesn't learn much.
 The loss bottoms out at around 0.136, but it is extremely noisy.
 The training loss is only a tiny bit lower than the validation loss, even after 120K iterations.

+Fitting just the **popularity objective**, the model overfits a bit but doesn't learn much overall.
+After ~100K iterations, the training loss is ~0.55 and the testing loss is ~0.56.

 *More results pending*